innerfunction/Q-android/README.md

 ````

 ## API
-The Promise exposes only the Deferred methods needed to attach additional handlers or determine the state:
+The Promise exposes only the Deferred methods needed to attach additional handlers or determine the state: *then*, *error* and the ones to change the state: *resolve*, *reject*
-* then:
-* error
-and the ones to change the state:
-* resolve
-* reject

 ## Use cases
+Promises became utils when using in conjunction with function which return Promises.
+This way it's easier to control process and is cleaner to calls to async methods.

 ## Notes